How to shop for a wig (if you choose to wear one) – 8 tips.

 Shopping at a retail store in person was the way to go for me.
 If you do decide to shop by catalog, be sure to check the return policy over carefully.

-A second opinion comes in handy here too
+5. A second opinion comes in handy here too.

 Another suggestion is to take someone along with you when you shop for a wig.
-This might be your spouse or partner, a good friend, a sister, daughter or whomever.
-I took dear hubby because I knew he’d be brutally honest if need be and he was.
-Also, I figured he was going to be the person looking at me the most, so he deserved a say in the matter.
+This might be your spouse or partner, a good friend, a sister, daughter, or whomever.
+I took Dear Hubby because I knew he’d be brutally honest if need be, and he was.
+Also, he was going to be the person looking at me the most, so I figured I might as well give him a say in the matter.

 Try to find someone who will actually be helpful to accompany you.
 You don’t want to take someone who will just nod in agreement with you.
 This is one time when you need another voiced opinion, so maybe one of your more outspoken friends is the one you might want to take with you.
 Honesty is always the best policy and in this case, it’s the only policy worth having.